 - For a dramatic taper, Cat-Eye Style is an excellent choice as it sharpens the outer corners and elongates the round shape.

-Resembling the almond shape of eyes, upturned eyes exhibit an upward flick around the outer corners of eyes.
-In this case, lashes turn up and give a natural cat eye appearance.
+Resembling the almond shape of eyes, upturned eyes exhibit an upward flick around the outer corners of the eyes.
+In this case, lashes turn up and give a natural cat-eye appearance.
 As a result, people with this eye shape can carry most lash styles gorgeously!

 Recommended styles: